 Michelle Obama, Dwayne the Rock Johnson, billionaire Branson, and so many others have proven that success in your life happens by feeling successful.
 Morning exercise builds the foundation for the most productive days.

-Scientifically, exercise improves cognitive abilities, productivity, sleep, boosts moods and creativity, life-satisfaction…and need I go on?
-I know someone who started working out consistently during his third-quarter in school and achieved a 4.0 that quarter.
+Scientifically, exercise improves cognitive abilities, productivity, sleep, boosts moods and creativity, life satisfaction…and need I go on?
+I know someone who started working out consistently during his third quarter in school and achieved a 4.0 that quarter.
 Working your physical strengthens the mind.

-Plus, as a part of 5 healthy things to do today, moving your body is number 4 so there are endless examples of exercise being one of the strongest answers to how to increase productivity at work.
+Plus, as a part of 5 healthy things to do today, moving your body is at number 4 so there are endless examples of exercise being one of the strongest answers to how to increase productivity at work.
 Don’t forget, eating healthy in motion with exercise will get you the best results!

 More Ways to Efficiency